iotaledger/iota-wiki/iota/docs/goshimmer/docs/tutorials/wallet_library.md

 Sweeping NFT owned funds...
 [DONE]
 ```

 If you check the balance, it should be updated.
-So the wallet contains 1 MI more:
+So the wallet contains 1 IOTA more:

 ```shell
 ./cli-wallet balance